helium/HIP/0075-programmatic-poc-emissions-and-updated-emissions-curve.md

 Current 5G Hotspot Owners will not see the changes to the MOBILE rewarding.
 It will continue at the same rate and schedule as during the Genesis Phase.

-Once the HIP is approved, http://docs.helium.com will be updated with more technical details of how the programmatic minting works and the new emissions curve.
+Once the HIP is approved, http://docs.helium.com will be updated with more technical details of how the programmatic emissions works and the new emissions curve.

 From the technical standpoint, this HIP can be undone, but it will require approval of the changes by the Community via another HIP.